kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 required) or even code snippets.
 If there's any ambiguity about HOW your proposal will be implemented, this is the place to discuss them.
 -->

+#### Pods without the `replicaKey` label

+If a PDB specifies a `replicaKey`, but the `selector` matches a pod that is missing the label, the pod will be treated as an unhealthy replica with size 1, as this should only be the result of a pod which had been incorrectly labeled or somehow in a malformed group.
+Even if the pod is technically healthy, we mark it as unavailable so that the Eviction API does not percieve it as an additional available replica for the PDB budget, and proceed with an otherwise unsafe node drain.
+An empty value (e.g. `leaderworkerset.sigs.k8s.io/group-key: ""`), as it would likely be caused by an error, will be treated as unlabeled (i.e. unhealthy).

+#### Group Health

+A group is considered available only if all pods within that group are available (e.g. `Running` and `Ready`).
+If any pod within a group is unavailable for before an eviction is attempted, the entire group is considered unavailable.
+An eviction request for a pod in a healthy group may be denied if other groups are unhealthy, even if the pods in the unhealthy groups are not eviction targets.

+#### Missing pods from a group

+- If a pod is missing (not failing) from a group, we would not know that the group is unhealthy if there is no indication as to the desired replica size.
+- For this, we add `replicaSizeKey`, as the key whose value is the replica size.
+In LWS, `leaderworkerset.sigs.k8s.io/size` is set in all pods, and any group with an incorrect number of pods can be marked unhealthy.

+#### Total replicas

+- We will look at all selected pods at the time of checking for PDB availability, which is sufficient for an absolute number, e.g. `minAvailable=4` or `maxUnavailable=1`.
+For a percentage, e.g. `minAvailable=80%`, we would need to know the total number of replicas desired.
+- Currently, a PDB can see the `spec.replicas` field in `Deployment`, `StatefulSet`, or `ReplicaSet`.
+To include `LeaderWorkerSet` would require hard-coding it as another recognized kind (creating a dependency on an non-core extension), or more significant changes to allow any kind of object to be recognized.
+- Alternatively, we could add field `totalReplicasKey`, which would provide the number of replicas.
+Unfortunately, in LWS, the `leaderworkerset.sigs.k8s.io/replicas` annotation is only in the leader pod's StatefulSet.
+We would have to rely on the specific implementation details of LWS to extract the replicas count.
+- It would be preferred to get LWS to include the replicas annotation on all pods, allowing it to be read like the other information.

+#### Other systems

+While LWS is the primary use case and is given as the example in this KEP, this change is not exclusive to LWS and works with any other multi-pod replica systems which use labels.

 ### Test Plan